The Pending Tidal Wave About to Crash Down on Gun Control

 Duration: 7:03

-William Kirk, President of Washington Gun Law, provides an expert analysis of the potential impact of the Supreme Court's upcoming decision in New York State Rifle & Pistol Association v.
+This video features William Kirk, President of Washington Gun Law, providing an expert analysis of the potential impact of the Supreme Court's decision in New York Pistol & Rifle Association v.
 Bruen.
-The ruling could significantly alter the landscape of gun control legislation by challenging 'may issue' concealed carry laws and potentially mandating stricter legal scrutiny for firearm regulations nationwide.
+Kirk explains how this ruling could significantly alter firearm regulations, particularly concerning concealed carry laws in 'may issue' states, and discusses the legal standards of scrutiny applied to gun control legislation.
+The insights are delivered with an authoritative tone, drawing on deep knowledge of constitutional law and case history.

 Quick Summary